javaxt-project/javaxt-express/README.md

 The javaxt-express library is used to help simplify the development of websites, data driven webservices, and responsive web applications.

 ## Project homepage
-Information about the javaxt-orm library, documentation, and releases can be found on the project homepage:
+Information about the javaxt-express library, documentation, and releases can be found on the project homepage:
  - <a href="https://www.javaxt.com/javaxt-express/">https://www.javaxt.com/javaxt-express/</a>

 ## License